usnpeepoo/cmss13-design-docs/xeno/shields.md

 ## Non-goals

 1. Majorly affect side balance.
-This design does not aim to make a side stronger or weaker with this, which is why every caste will get compensatory buffs.
+This design does not aim to make a side stronger or weaker with this, which is why every caste gets compensatory buffs.

 2. Make warrior weak while frontlining.
 See above.